 A Little More Grown-Up

 Compound interest happens when interest is added to your money and then future interest is earned on the new total.
-Over time, this can make savings grow much faster.
+Over time, this can make savings and investments grow much faster.

 Context Clues

-Note: You can find the phrase “compound interest” in Sammy Rabbit lessons and songs when kids learn how saving early and waiting can lead to big results.
+Note: You can find the phrase “compound interest” in Sammy Rabbit lessons and activities, where kids learn how saving and investing early and often—combined with waiting—can lead to big results.

 Silly Sentence